Aloe globuligemma

 Aloe globuligemma, commonly known as the witchdoctor's aloe, is a species of flowering plant in the family Asphodelaceae.
 It is native to southern Africa where it occurs in semi-desert and dry bushland.
 It is an evergreen, succulent, perennial plant.
 The plant forms large, dense clumps.
 It is harvested from the wild for local medicinal use.

 Taxonomy

-Aloe globuligemma is a genus in the family Asphodelaceae, subfamily Asphodeloideae.
+Aloe globuligemma is a species in the family Asphodelaceae, subfamily Asphodeloideae.
 The species derived its name from Latin language globulus meaning "little ball", and gemma, meaning "bud" referring to the globular flower buds.

 Description

 The first description by Illtyd Buller Pole-Evans was published in 1915.